jitesoft/docker-phpunit/README.md

 ## Tags

-Each version has a base tag of <php-version>-<php-unit-version> where php version is major and minor version (I.E., 7.3, 7.2 etc) and phpunit is the major version (I.E., 8, 7 etc).
+Each version has a base tag of `php_version-phpunit_version` where php version is major and minor version (I.E., 7.3, 7.2 etc) and phpunit is the major version (I.E., 8, 7 etc).
 The `latest` and `stable` images are using the latest version of php and phpunit, all includes composer and xdebug.

 ### Docker Hub